project-flexos/asplos22-ae/README.md

 - If the machine is shared (as is the case for the ASPLOS'22 AE setup), it is critical that the different users coordinate on the use of the physical machine
-- The Docker daemon, the main source of noise on the system, should be pinned to cores that are not used by the benchmark (see 3.3)

 ### 3.3 Installing Docker